Periostin: In valvular heart disease

 Periostin plays a critical role in the development of cardiac valves and in degenerative valvular heart disease.
 While periostin usually is localized to the subendothelial layer in healthy heart valves, its levels are highly increased in infiltrated inflammatory cells and myofibroblasts in angiogenic areas in atherosclerotic and rheumatic valvular heart disease in humans.
 Periostin has also been shown to increase the secretion of matrix metalloproteinase from valvular intestinal cells, endothelial cells, and macrophages.
 It is thought that periostin plays a role in cardiac valve complex degeneration by inducing both angiogenesis and matrix metalloproteinase production.

 In tissue regeneration and healing

 As a matricellular protein, periostin is also important for tissue regeneration.
 In healthy human skin, periostin is expressed at basal levels and is expressed in the epidermis and hair follicles along with fibronectin and laminin γ2.
-Periostin is involved in wound healing, helping for the wound to heal faster than when periostin is not present in cells.
+Periostin is involved in wound healing - when periostin is absent, wound healing is impeded.
 This delay in wound closure is also associated with a delay in re-epithelialization and a reduction in the proliferation of keratinocytes.
 Periostin localizes to the extracellular compartment of cells during tissue remodeling associated with wound repair.
 It may also promote injury closure by facilitating the activation, differentiation, and contraction of fibroblasts.
 However, the increase in periostin expression associated with tissue regeneration post-injury is transient, starting a few days post-injury, peaking after seven days post-injury, and decreasing afterwards.